Why Pages Fall Out of Google Index and How to Fix It

 What should I do if my page receives a manual action from Google?

 If your page is hit with a manual action, you will receive a notification in Google Search Console.
-Reviewing the provided information and addressing the issues highlighted carefully is essential.
+It is essential to review the provided information and address the issues highlighted carefully.
 Once you have fixed the problems, you can submit a reconsideration request to Google, explaining your actions to resolve the issue.

 Are there any tools to check if Google indexes my pages?